 You can discover their activities via the website or the Facebook page.

 Mymu is a Belgian (Wallonia-Brussels) association of multiple myeloma patients.

-It supports all activities likely to contribute to the well-being of patients with this disease, organizes information sessions on the disease, brings together and defends the interests of patients who wish to do so.
+It supports all activities likely to contribute to the well-being of patients with this disease, organizes information sessions on the disease, and brings together and defends the interests of patients who so desire.
 It also establishes contacts and relays with university hospitals and others in Wallonia and Brussels as well as with other national or international groups dealing with multiple myeloma.
 For more information, visit their website.

-The main goal of the French-speaking Association of Voice Impaired People is to create an active solidarity among laryngectomized people and to do everything possible to promote their vocal rehabilitation and their integration in their family and professional environment.
-All the services provided by the Association are voluntary.
+The primary goal of the Association Francophone des Mutilés de la Voix de Belgique is to promote active solidarity among laryngectomees and to do everything possible to facilitate their vocal rehabilitation and thus their reintegration into their family and professional environment.
+All services provided by the association are voluntary.

-Visits by a trained surgeon, at the clinic and at home.
-Loan of material and all forms of assistance.
+Visits by a qualified surgeon, at the clinic and at home.
+Loan of equipment and all forms of assistance.